saasfly/waitlist/README.md

-# Empower Your AI Startup with a Next-Gen Waitlist
+# Empower Your AI Startup with a  Waitlist

 Kickstart your AI startup journey with a waitlist instead of a SaaS template.
 Once you've completed your waitlist, check out our AI-powered Next.js SaaS template [Saasfly](https://github.com/saasfly/saasfly).